-If there is no sound when you expect it or the volume is too low, try the following solutions:
+If there is no sound when you expect it or the volume is too low or high, try the following solutions:

-- · Adjust the projector's volume settings. - Press the A/V Mute button on the remote control to resume video and audio if they were temporarily stopped. - Press the Source Search button to switch to the correct input source, if necessary. - Check your computer or video source to make sure the volume is turned up and the audio output is set for the correct source. - Check the audio cable connections between the projector and your video source. - Make sure any connected audio cables are labelled "No Resistance". - If you are using a Mac and you do not hear sound from an HDMI source, make sure your Mac supports audio through the HDMI port.
-If not, you need to connect an audio cable. - If you want to use a connected audio source when the projector is off, set the Standby Mode option to Communication On and turn on the Standby Audio option.
+- Adjust the projector's volume settings. - Press the A/V Mute button on the remote control to resume video and audio if they were temporarily stopped. - Press the Source Search button to switch to the correct input source, if necessary. - Check your computer or video source to make sure the volume is turned up and the audio output is set for the correct source. - · Check the audio cable connections between the projector and your video source. - If you do not hear sound from an HDMI source, set the connected device to PCM output. - Make sure any connected audio cables are labeled "No Resistance". - If you are using the USB Display function, turn on the Output audio from the projector setting in the Epson USB Display Settings program on your computer. - If you are using a Mac and you do not hear sound from an HDMI source, make sure your Mac supports audio through the HDMI port.
+If not, you need to connect an audio cable. - If you want to use a connected audio source when the projector is off, set the Standby Mode option to A/V Standby.